Short stay migrants in Amsterdam

 In Amsterdam there are two locations where short stay migrants can register:

 City Office Zuidoost (Anton de Komplein 150)

 For both locations, it is necessary to make an appointment prior to registering (call 14 020 from within the Netherlands) and to bring valid identification (such as a passport or national identity card).
 When making your appointment you will be notified of all required details and paperwork.
-Previously it was possible to register a short stay at Amsterdam City Hall but as of 5 December 2016 this is no longer the case.
+Please note that while previously it was possible to register a short stay at Amsterdam City Hall, as of 5 December 2016 this is no longer the case.

 A work contract (for all EU citizens)

 A valid work permit (tewerkstellingsvergunning, TWV) (for all non-EU citizens)

 Applicants who do not provide all required identification will be unable to register.

 Citizen service number

 The citizen service number (BSN) is a unique, personal number that is required for all governmental or official matters in the Netherlands.
 As well as being required to begin work, it is needed to open a bank account, make use of any healthcare (such as a doctor or hospital), or to apply for any benefits or allowance.
 Learn more about the BSN.